Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Laser/Optical Receiver Model
 ############################

-The LaserAntennaModel class characterizes a laser beam by it's wavelength, beamwidth, transmitter power, transmitter gain, and it's orientation.
+The LaserAntennaModel class characterizes a laser by its transmit wavelength, beamwidth, transmitter power, transmitter gain, and it's orientation.
 The orientation is not currently used and is reserved for future development.

-The OpticalRxAntennaModel class characterizes the receiver by it's gain, aperture size, and orientation.
+The OpticalRxAntennaModel class characterizes the receiver by its gain, aperture size, and orientation.

 Scope and Limitations
 =====================

-What can the model do?
-What can it not do?
-Please use this section to describe the scope and limitations of the model.

 The Fso module currently can provide a model of an atmospheric channel for optical signals.
 It is designed with the OSS project as the primary application.
 There is no consideration for interference between signals and it is assumed there is a single transmitter per channel which may service multiple receivers in a concentrated area (i.e. around a ground station).
 Only the downlink channel is considered, and the FsoDownLinkScintillationIndexModel reflects that, as some simplifications are made which correspond to a downlink channel.
 Future work may involve creating uplink specific models.